Start A New Student Organization

-Complete the following form to add additional executive board leaders to your roster.
+Contact us at email@example.com in order to change any officers for your organization.
 Presidents & Treasurers must not be on any university probation and must meet unit requirements.
 All other officers must not be on any university probation.

 Additional Steps for Club Sports and Fraternities & Sororities:

 An organization that is a competitive club sports team and competes with non-SJSU sports clubs in a league environment must be affiliated with the SJSU Club Sports Program.
 For more information, visit the Club Sports.